futagoza/gulp/plugins/gulp-bump/README.md

 ### cli usage

 This module was created to _always_ read the CLI arguments passed to the current Gulp task.
-It takes the arguments from the command line interface and passes them through _[minimist](https://www.npmjs.com/package/minimist)_.
+It takes the arguments from the command line interface, processes them before finally passing them to _[gulp-regex][2]_.
 You can also programmatically pass default options.

 > Optionally you can pass the `argv` yourself as the first argument (an array), or as `options.argv`